Privacy & GDPR | How it affected us at Insight

 In this post we’ll look at:

-- What we need to do to comply with New Zealand privacy law.
+- What we’ve done to comply with New Zealand privacy law.

-- What we need to do to comply with the privacy-related terms and conditions of common online tools like Google Analytics and Google Adwords Remarketing.
+- What we’ve done to comply with the privacy-related terms and conditions of tools like Google Analytics and Google Adwords Remarketing.

 - Data transparency at Insight.

 Online privacy is a huge issue.
 In the wake of the Facebook debacle, it’s now even more important that people know exactly what companies are doing with their personal data.